deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Do we?
 'Cause if you can help Horse's girl suck some other asshole's skinny fuckin' dick-"

-"Say *what?"* John rounded on Titan.
+"Say *what?"* John rounded on TITAN.
 "I didn't fuckin' help her!"

 "You let her keep on doing it, dintcha?"
 Blaczynski retorted.

 "'Cause the alternative was ripping Horse's heart out of his fucking chest at *exactly* the wrong moment, man!"
 John illustrated the mental image with a gesticulation.
 "We wouldn't HAVE him if I'd done it before now.
 You think he'd have made it through without at least, like, the *idea* of her?
 And I'm not sure I'd have made it through without *him!"*

 "You think it was a choice between this, or no Protectors at all?"
-Rebar checked.
+REBAR checked.

 John sighed and nodded.
 "Could be." he agreed.
 "Even Horse has his limits, man."